predict-idlab/plotly-resampler/examples/README.md

 This directory withholds several examples, highlighting the applicability of plotly-resampler for various use cases.

-To succesfully run these examples, make sure that you've installed all the requirements by running:
+To successfully run these examples, make sure that you've installed all the requirements by running:
 ```bash
 pip install -r requirements.txt
 ```